openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/21_TS_compatibility.rst

 .. meta:
     frontend_status: None

-|TS| allows calling function type variables with more arguments.
+|TS| allows calling functions stored in function type variables with more
-|LANG| allows no such call.
+arguments than they were declared with. |LANG| allows no such calls.

 .. code-block:: typescript